User-friendly TWA for dissipative spin dynamics: Introduction

+To better appreciate the relevance of our framework, we begin by briefly summarizing current computational methods for driven open quantum systems, and subsequently review the state of the art in semi-classical approaches.
 An accessible method, which is widely used as the first attempt to attack new problems, is the mean-field (MF) approximation.
 By neglecting all quantum corrections, MF describes the system through classical equations of motion for the expectation values of physical observables.
 This approach is particularly effective for all-to-all interacting models (such as Dicke, Tavis-Cummings, or Lipkin-Meshkov-Glick), where quantum fluctuations are suppressed as the system size increases~\cite{marino2022dynamical,kirton2017suppressing,Chelpanova_ETH,Chelpanova_Intertwining_2023,kirton2019introduction,defenu}.
-MF does, therefore, addresses the criteria (i) and (iii) above, while failing on (ii).
+MF does, therefore, address the criteria (i) and (iii) above, while failing on (ii).
 Beyond the collective limit, MF is well-known to give inaccurate predictions, and its accuracy can be improved by accounting for correlations between observables, captured by the connected parts of multi-point correlation functions.
 This approach leads to an infinite hierarchy of coupled differential equations for correlation functions.
 Truncating this hierarchy at a finite level, by neglecting higher-order connected correlation functions and obtaining a closed set of equations, results in the method of cumulant expansion (CE)~\cite{kirton2018superradiant,robicheaux2021beyond,Yelin_cumulants,plankensteiner2022quantumcumulants,holzinger2024symmetry}.
 Usually, CE provides significant improvement over MF results, sometimes even matching the exact solution~\cite{kirton2018superradiant}.
 However, when truncation at a given order fails to produce satisfactory results, or suffers from numerical instabilities~\cite{Yelin_cumulants}, or when higher-order correlations need to be explored, one must retain additional equations in the hierarchy or selectively exclude certain correlation functions based on heuristic choices.
 In some cases, the accuracy of CE decreases at higher orders of the expansion~\cite{PhysRevResearch.5.033148,pavskauskas2012equilibration}.
 These issues introduce an arbitrary element into the approximation, compromising its reliability and, essentially, requiring prior knowledge of the solution to the problem.
 Therefore, while improving on the criterion (ii) by introducing quantum fluctuations on top of mean-field, it fails criterion (iii), and to some extent (i), as we will also further discuss in the body of the paper.